moogacs/docs.buf.build/docs/reference/images.md

 $ protoc -I . --include_imports --include_source_info -o /dev/stdout foo.proto
 ```

-## What are Images?
+## What are Buf images?

-An Image is Buf's custom extension to FileDescriptorSets.
+An **image** is Buf's custom extension to FileDescriptorSets.
 The actual definition is currently
 stored in [bufbuild/buf](https://github.com/bufbuild/buf/blob/master/proto/buf/alpha/image/v1/image.proto)
 as of this writing.

-**Images are FileDescriptorSets, and FileDescriptorSets are Images.** Due to the forwards and
+**Buf images are FileDescriptorSets, and FileDescriptorSets are images.** Due to the forwards and
 backwards compatible nature of Protobuf, we're able to add an additional field to FileDescriptorSet
 while maintaining compatibility in both directions - existing Protobuf plugins drop this field, and
-`buf` does not require this field to be set to work with Images.
+`buf` does not require this field to be set to work with images.

-**[Modules](../bsr/overview.md#modules) are the primitive of Buf, and Images represent the compiled artifact of
+**[Modules](../bsr/overview.md#modules) are the primitive of Buf, and Buf images represent the compiled artifact of
-a module.** In fact, Images contain information about the module used to create it, which
+a module.** In fact, images contain information about the module used to create it, which
 powers a variety of [BSR](../bsr/overview.md) features.
-For clarity, the `Image` definition is shown below
+For clarity, the [`Image`][image-proto]
-(notice the `ModuleName` in the `ImageFileExtension`):
+Protobuf definition is shown below (notice the `ModuleName` in the `ImageFileExtension`):

 ```protobuf
 // Image is an extended FileDescriptorSet.